 One thing is certain from a journalistic perspective.
 Masha Gessen, a journalist and media personality, denies any responsibility for the purge at Radio Liberty.
 To suggest such a thing would be slander.

-She has indeed made accusations of slander against one former Radio Liberty journalist, the station’s former website editor-in-chief, as well as a former outside contributor, a famous Russian satirist, for suggesting a link between and her and the mass firing.
+She has indeed made accusations of slander against one former Radio Liberty journalist, the station’s former website editor-in-chief, as well as a former outside contributor, a famous Russian satirist, for suggesting a link between her and the mass firing.
 She said she was not even on board and it wasn’t her decision.

-President Putin, whom Gessen called a dictator, recently signed a law which re-criminalizes slander with fines of up to $150,000.
+President Putin, whom Gessen called a dictator, recently signed a law that re-criminalizes slander with fines of up to $150,000.
 Former Radio Liberty journalists and others say the law is designed to silence independent media and investigative reporting even more.

 Gessen is now officially the director of Radio Liberty Russian Service.
 The journalists and the old programs are gone.
 The guards are still there.
 Only a handful of staffers in Moscow struggle to fill the broadcasts and the website.
 Masha Gessen will no doubt bring in her own people.
 But who is going to work for her?
-Presumably someone who doesn’t engage in slander.
+Presumably, someone who doesn’t engage in slander.
 Mr. Putin will be watching.